Reference Nav Data - CDU Functionality Explained

 Once the automation is deactivated, task levels multiply as several layers of information present themselves; information that must be assimilated quickly to enable correct decisions to made.
 There's little room for second guessing and you must have a good working knowledge of how the various flight controls and systems interact with each other.
 Add to this, inclement "virtual" weather, limited visibility, navigational challenges, landing approaches, charts, STARS, NDBS, VORS and a crosswind, and you'll find you have a lot to do in a relatively short space of time; if you want to land your virtual airliner in one piece.
 And, this is not mentioning your pet dog nuzzling your leg wanting immediate attention or your girlfriend querying why the dirty dinner dishes haven't be washed!!

-A page scanned from the 737-800 FCOM. books contain a lot of information, however, they rely on the reader talready having a good understanding of the 737 systems
+books contain a lot of information, however, they rely on the reader already having a good understanding of the 737 systems

 Technical Publications